bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 4. falling action
 5. dénouement/resolution

-This structure was more accurate when applied to Greek and Shakespearean plays, whereas contemporary narrative structures have much greater contrast in rising and falling action.
+This structure was more fitting with Greek and Shakespearean plays, whereas contemporary narrative structures have much greater contrast in rising and falling action.

 ## Linear Narrative
 Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies fall into this category.